Britt Baker: Early feuds and AEW Women's World Champion (2019–2022)

 At Chris Jericho's Rock 'N' Wrestling Rager at Sea Part Deux: Second Wave, which aired on Dynamite on January 22, 2020, Baker turned heel after she berated commentator Tony Schiavone following her victory over Priscilla Kelly.
 In May, Baker injured her leg during a tag team match, in which she and Rose went on to defeat Hikaru Shida and Kris Statlander, later stating that she would return in a wrestling role in September at All Out.
 Baker then began a rivalry with Big Swole, which involved Swole abducting her and tossing her into a dumpster during an episode of Dynamite.
 In July, she underwent surgery on her nose to repair a deviated septum.
 At All Out, Baker lost to Big Swole in a Tooth and Nail match, which was taped at her dental office.
 In November 2020, Baker began a feud with Thunder Rosa.
 The two competed against each other at Beach Break in February 2021, where Baker was victorious.
 That same month, she participated in the AEW Women's World Championship Eliminator Tournament as part of the U.S. bracket, defeating Madi Wrenkowski in the first round but losing to Nyla Rose in the semifinals.
 The feud concluded on the March 17 episode of Dynamite in the program's first main event to feature women, during which Rosa defeated Baker in an unsanctioned Lights Out match.
 The match received praise from critics.

 At Double or Nothing on May 30, Baker defeated Shida to win the AEW Women's World Championship for the first time.
 On the premiere episode of Rampage on August 13, Baker held on to the title by defeating Red Velvet, after which she introduced Jamie Hayter as her ally.
 Baker successfully defended her title for the fifth time when she defeated Tay Conti at Full Gear.
-At Revolution in March 2022, Baker debuted a new AEW Women's World Championship belt and retained the title over Rosa.
+At Revolution in March 2022, Baker debuted a new AEW Women's World Championship belt and retained the title over Thunder Rosa.
 On Dynamite later that month, Baker lost the AEW Women's World Championship to Rosa in a steel cage match.